 - Training & Events

 "What are the safety measures for the disposal of cutting oil?
 Is it possible to process and reuse it?"

 In general, cutting oils can be reused several times and are typically designed for this purpose once processed through reclamation equipment.
+There are even more advanced oil regeneration solutions available as well.
 This is also the case with many other types of lubricants such as hydraulic fluids.

 A number of methods and equipment are available for the recycling of cutting fluids, including skimmers, coalescers, centrifuges, settling tanks, magnetic separators and filtration systems.

 Skimmers are used to remove tramp oil, which is a contaminated portion of the cutting fluid.
 The tramp oil floats to the top and is pushed off using a collection belt.

 Coalescers and centrifuges can also remove tramp oil as well as solid contaminants.
 Coalescers promote the fusing together of the tramp oil into larger droplets, which will then naturally rise to the top of the surface more rapidly to be skimmed off.
 Centrifuges spin the fluid to generate gravitational forces and help separate solids and tramp oil from the normal cutting fluid.

 Settling tanks, magnetic separators and filtration systems can remove solid contaminants to varying degrees and efficiencies.
 Magnetic separators are effective for extracting ferrous particles, while settling tanks are ideal for collecting larger and heavier particles that readily fall to the bottom.
 Filtration systems trap solid contaminants as the fluid passes through filter media.

 After several uses and reclamation cycles, eventually the cutting fluid is destined for disposal.
 There are solutions out there that can effectively remove even nano-scale contaminants, allowing the same oil or fluid to be used for years without the performance of continuing to use the same oil for so long.